River Trips Offered

 (The tube float - 4 miles)

 This trip contains fun riffles and small rapids popular with tubers.
 Unlike the serenity of the Upper San Marcos River Trip this section will be filled with happy college students taking a break from studying and living it up during the warm months.
 Those who do not wish to be part of large crowds partying should avoid this section during weekends from Memorial Day through Labor Day during the peak tubing season.
 During the offseason this is a very enjoyable paddle that takes an average of 2 to 3 hours to complete.
-Customers can park at the takeout at Scull Bridge and be shuttled upriver to the Old Bastrop bridge where the trip will begin.
+Customers can park at the take-out at Scull Bridge and be shuttled upriver to the Old Bastrop bridge or San Marcos River Retreat where the trip will begin.

 Scull Bridge to Staples Dam